121st Fighter Squadron: Origins

-Established by the National Guard Bureau as the 112th Observation Squadron and allocated to the District of Columbia National Guard in July 1940.
-Not organized until April 1941, formed in Washington D. C. without aircraft assigned.
+The squadron was established as the 112th Observation Squadron and allotted to the District of Columbia National Guard in July 1940.
+It was formed in Washington D.C., without aircraft assigned, and was not organized until April 1941.

 World War II

 The unit was ordered to active duty in April 1941 as part of the buildup of the Army Air Corps after the Fall of France.
-Assigned to Bolling Field, D.C. and equipped with light observation aircraft.
-Transferred to the Third Air Force in September 1941, they began flying anti-submarine flights over the South Carolina coastline from airfields in the Columbia area.
-It was then moved to the First Air Force at Langley Field, Virginia, again engaging in antisubmarine patrols over the Maryland, Virginia and upper North Carolina coasts and the approaches to Chesapeake Bay.
+The unit was first assigned to Bolling Field, D.C., and equipped with light observation aircraft.
+The unit was then transferred to the Third Air Force in September 1941, in which they began flying anti-submarine flights over the South Carolina coastline from airfields in the Columbia area.
+They were then moved to the First Air Force at Langley Field, Virginia, again engaging in anti-submarine patrols over the Maryland, Virginia, and upper North Carolina coasts and the approaches to Chesapeake Bay.
 Finally, it was moved to Birmingham, Alabama in October 1942 and then inactivated.
 The squadron personnel were reassigned to other units and aircraft and transferred to other duties.

-The squadron was reactivated in April 1943 as a liaison and Observation squadron, with a mission to support Army ground units by flying photo and tactical observation missions, performing battlefield reconnaissance for enemy ground forces, and spotting for artillery fire.
-They were deployed to the Twelfth Air Force in Algeria in March 1944, engaging in liaison and courier operations for Headquarters, Army Air Forces, MTO.
+The squadron was reactivated in April 1943 as the 121st Liaison Squadron, with a mission to support Army ground units by flying observation missions, performing battlefield reconnaissance for enemy ground forces, and spotting for artillery fire.
+They were deployed to the Twelfth Air Force in Algeria in March 1944, engaging in liaison and courier operations for Headquarters, Army Air Forces, Mediterranean Theater of Operations (MTO).
 They were equipped with various light observation aircraft, mostly A-20 Havoc light bombers used for aerial photo-reconnaissance and modified A-24 Banshee dive bombers taken out of combat and modified into RA-24 photo-reconnaissance aircraft.

-They were again reassigned to the Fifth Army in Italy in September, where they engaged in combat reconnaissance and photo-reconnaissance in Italy as part of the Italian Campaign.
+They were again assigned to the Fifth Army in Italy in September, where they engaged in combat reconnaissance and photo-reconnaissance in Italy as part of the Italian Campaign.
 The squadron was then broken up, with elements of the squadron transferred to the Seventh Army in Southern France, where they performed combat reconnaissance as part of the Southern France Campaign.
 Other parts of the squadron remained attached to the Ninth Air Force and Sixth United States Army Group during the Rhineland Campaign and the Western Allied invasion of Germany.
 The remaining elements of the squadron stayed in Italy as part of the Fifth Army as it advanced north and enemy forces withdrew north of Rome.
 They were stationed near Florence until the end of the war.

-The squadron was returned to the United States at Drew Field, Florida in August 1945.
+The squadron was returned to the United States at Drew Field, Florida, in August 1945.
 Most personnel were demobilized although the unit remained active until being inactivated in Oklahoma in November 1945.